Vimala242/DataAnalysis_Projects/Bellabeat Case Study/README.md

 Bellabeat, a high-tech manufacturer of health-focused products for women.
 Although, a successful small company, they have the potential to become a larger player in the global smart device market.
 Urška Sršen and Sando Mur founded Bellabeat.
 Sršen used her background as an artist to develop beautifully designed technology that informs and inspires women around the world.
 Since it was founded in 2013, Bellabeat has grown rapidly and quickly positioned itself as a tech-driven wellness company for women.
 ### Characters and products
-#### Characters
+### Characters
-* **Urška Sršen:** Bellabeat’s cofounder and Chief Creative Officer
+* **Urška Sršen:** Bellabeat’s cofounder and Chief Creative Officer.
-* **Sando Mur:** Mathematician and Bellabeat’s cofounder; key member of the Bellabeat executive team
+* **Sando Mur:** Mathematician and Bellabeat’s cofounder; key member of the Bellabeat executive team.
 * **Bellabeat marketing analytics team:** A team of data analysts responsible for collecting, analyzing, and reporting data that helps guide Bellabeat’s marketing strategy.
-I joined this team six months ago and have been busy learning about Bellabeat’’s mission and business goals — as well as how you, as a junior data analyst, can help Bellabeat achieve them.
 ### Products
 * **Bellabeat app:** The Bellabeat app provides users with health data related to their activity, sleep, stress,menstrual cycle, and mindfulness habits.
 This data can help users better understand their current habits and make healthy decisions.
 The Bellabeat app connects to their line of smart wellness products.
 * **Leaf:** Bellabeat’s classic wellness tracker can be worn as a bracelet, necklace, or clip.
 The Leaf tracker connects to the Bellabeat app to track activity, sleep, and stress.
 * **Time:** This wellness watch combines the timeless look of a classic timepiece with smart technology to track user activity, sleep, and stress.
 The Time watch connects to the Bellabeat app to provide you with insights into your daily wellness.
 * **Spring:** This is a water bottle that tracks daily water intake using smart technology to ensure that you are appropriately hydrated throughout the day.
 The Spring bottle connects to the Bellabeat app to track your hydration levels.
 ## Step 1: Ask
-#### Business Task
+### Business Task
-  * **Objective:** Identify trends in how consumers use non-Bellabeat smart devices to apply insights into Bellabeat's marketing strategy.
+  * **Objective:** Analyze Fitbit data to derive insights that can inform and shape Bellabeat's marketing strategy, with the goal of expanding its presence and establishing itself as a global leader.
   * **Key Stakeholders:**
-      * Urška Sršen - Bellabeat’s cofounder and Chief Creative Officer
+      * **Urška Sršen** - Bellabeat’s cofounder and Chief Creative Officer
-      * Sando Mur - Bellabeat’s cofounder; key member of the Bellabeat executive team
+      * **Sando Mur** - Bellabeat’s cofounder; key member of the Bellabeat executive team
-      * Bellabeat marketing analytics team
+      * **Bellabeat marketing analytics team**
 ## Step 2: Prepare
-#### Dataset used:
+#### Data Source:
 The data for our case study comes from the Fitbit Fitness Tracker dataset, which is hosted on Kaggle and made available through Mobius.
 #### Accessibility and privacy of data:
 Upon reviewing the metadata of the dataset, we can confirm that it is open-source.
 The creator has released the work to the public domain, relinquishing all rights under copyright law globally, where permitted.
 This means the dataset can be copied, modified, distributed, and used for commercial purposes without needing permission.